-The church that developed under their ministry had the following qualifications:
+The church that developed under their ministry was:

 1. A Benevolent Church

 The church sent help back to the poor saints in Jerusalem (Acts 11:29-30).

 2. A Spiritual Church

 The gifts of the Spirit were in operation at Antioch.
 God was able to speak to them by prophecy (Acts 11:28; Acts 13:2).
 It was a church that fasted and prayed, and because of this God was able to speak to them.